 - Italian resident companies controlled by a parent company tax resident of an EU or EEA member State;

 - Italian non-resident companies with an Italian permanent establishment can be included in the fiscal in the consolidation perimeter as controlling company (if resident in a State that signed a tax treaty with Italy) or as controlled company (if resident in a EU/EEA State).

 Italy levies withholding taxes (WHT) on the following outbound payments:

 - Dividends: dividends paid to non-resident companies are usually subject to a 26% WHT which may be reduced by the applicable double tax treaty.
 Dividends paid to companies resident of an EU or EEA member State are subject to a 1,2% WHT.
-The WHT rate can be reduced if a double tax treaty or the Parent Subsidiary Directive is applicable;
+A WHT exemption may be obtained where the Parent Subsidiary Directive applies;

-- Royalties: royalties paid by Italian companies or individuals to nonresident beneficiaries are subject to a withholding tax rate of 22.5% (i.e.: 30% of 75% of gross royalties).
-The WHT rate can be reduced if a double tax treaty or the Interest and Royalties Directive is applicable.
+- Royalties: royalties paid by Italian companies or individuals to nonresident beneficiaries are usually subject to a withholding tax rate of 22.5% (i.e.: 30% of 75% of gross royalties) which may be reduced by the applicable double tax treaty.
+A WHT exemption may be obtained where the Royalties Directive applies.

 Are there any recognised environmental taxes payable by businesses?

 Is dividend income received from resident and/or non-resident companies exempt from tax?
 If not how is it taxed?

 Dividend income received from resident companies is 95% exempt from corporate income tax.
 The same 95% exemption applies to dividend income paid by non-resident companies provided that: